handpoint/doc/android/androidreleasenotes.md

 Do not miss any news from Handpoint releases.
 [Subscribe](https://handpoint.us6.list-manage.com/subscribe?u=4d9dff9e7edb7e57a67a7b252&id=0a2179241e) to our Handpoint Newsletter!
 :::

+## 7.0.0

+- Removed the `Events.Required` interface and divided it into [3 different interfaces](androidmigrationguide.md#1-new-integration-interfaces)
+- All [financial operations](androidmigrationguide.md#3) will now be returning an [OperationStartResult](androidobjects.md#operation-start-result) object instead of a boolean to indicate that the operation was successfully sent to the payment terminal.
+- Introducing a new feature called **duplicate payment check**.
+- The `deviceCapabilities` event has been renamed to `supportedCardBrands`
+- For more information please check our [migration guide](androidmigrationguide.md).

 ## 6.7.4

 - `customerReference` correctly populated when card is removed in the middle of a transaction